DAHarder/reservation_checker/README.md

     ```bash
     pip install requests.txt
     ```
+2. Rename the settings.yaml.template file to settings.yaml and add in the campgrounds and campsites you want to check

-2. Run the main script:
+3. Run the main script:

     ```bash
     python main.py